dzooli/docker-jenkins-stack/README.md

 - Your favorite text editor
 - A CLI utility or the embedded terminal in VS Code

-As a Linux fan I prefer Git Bash and VS Code.

 ## Let's start

 ### The Jenkins server node